tokenio/merchant-sample-java/README.md

 https://developer.token.io/docs/#cross-border-payments

-Note: If SWIFT is being used as destination account type in this demo, the account number should follow IBAN format in transfer destination if any CMA9 bank will be selected while demoing.
+Note: If SWIFT is being used as transfer destination account type in this demo, the account number should follow IBAN format if any UK bank will be selected while demoing.

 ### Troubleshooting